---

 - [Migration from Vue 2](https://router.vuejs.org/guide/migration/)

-H1 Title — The only required element.
-Name of your project or site.
+The H1 title is the only required element, the name of your project or site.
+Everything else is optional:

-Body content — Paragraphs, lists, or any Markdown except headings.
-Provides context about the project.
+- **Body content**: paragraphs, lists, or any Markdown except headings, giving context about the project.

-H2 sections — File lists with links to detailed documentation.
-Each entry is a Markdown link with optional description:
+- **H2 sections**: file lists with links to detailed documentation.
+Each entry is a Markdown link with an optional description:

 - [Link Text](https://url): Optional description of what this page covers